Estimating the cost of car insurance in Minnesota depends on factors such as age, driving record, ZIP code, and the vehicle you drive.

 Minnesota car insurance estimates for used cars

-Use the calculator below to determine your car insurance rates for used cars in Minnesota, depending on your vehicle’s make and model.
+Estimate your car insurance rates for used vehicles in Minnesota using the calculator below based on your car’s make and model.

 FAQ: How to estimate car insurance rates before buying a car in Minnesota